 5. Can you provide more examples of reflexive pronouns?

-Reflexive pronouns include myself, yourself, himself, herself, itself, ourselves, yourselves, and themselves.
-Examples: “I washed myself,” “She talked to herself.”
+Reflexive pronouns consist of myself, yourself, himself, herself, itself, ourselves, yourselves, and themselves.
+For instance: “I washed myself,” “She talked to herself.”

 6. How can I improve my pronoun usage in writing and communication?